hkuangela/comp2113_survival_island/README.md

 5. build_box: It subtracts an amount of *Wood* from the player’s storage and increases the number of *Box*es the player has.
 6. build_axe: It subtracts an amount of *Wood* from the player’s storage and increases the number of *Axe*s the player has.
 7. use_axe: It subtracts an amount of *Axe*s from the player’s *Axe*s storage and multiplies the amount of *Food* and *Wood* collected.
-8. burn_wood: It subtract an amount of *Wood* from the player’s storage and increases the height of the smoke.
+8. burn_wood: It subtracts an amount of *Wood* from the player’s storage and increases the height of the smoke.